Davidson-Souza/vacathon-api/docs/routes.md

 error, the cookie will be revoked, hence, a new authentication shall be taken
 POST: <b>updateUser</b>: Update the user info, no password here.
 Need one json with the new info, unchanged data shall be repeated.
 Ex {"name": "example", "email": "example@example.com", "type":false, "metaInfo":"something"}.
 Return true if everything went well.
 POST: <b>changeUserPassword</b>.
 Change the user password.
 Need a json with: oldPassword and newPassword, as well the cookie.
 Return true if no errors happens.
+DELETE: <b>deleteUser</b>.
+Dele an existing user, should be authenticated.
+Require only the cookie